scottwoodall/scottwoodall.github.com/_posts/2013-05-24-request-tracker-postgres-performance.md

 [![](/static/images/obama_not_bad.jpg)](/static/images/obama_not_bad.jpg)

+Bazinga!
+Our query now takes .076ms instead of 573ms, I bet that makes a difference.
 I repeated this process for four additional queries relating to the Groups table and a few minutes later I started getting IM’s from co-workers:

     “Jeeze.
 Everything just ZINGs.”
     “I was just about to take UP smoking just to have something to kill the time.”